Serbian campaign: Serbian

-The Serbian military command issued orders for the mobilization of its armed forces on 25 July and the mobilization began the following day.
-By 30 July, the mobilization was completed and the troops began to be deployed according to the war plan.
-Deployments were completed by 9 August, when all of the troops had arrived at their designated strategic positions.
-During mobilization, Serbia raised approximately 450,000 men of three age-defined classes (or bans) called poziv, which comprised all able-bodied men between 21 and 45 years of age.
+The Serbian military command issued orders to mobilize its armed forces on 25 July, and mobilization began the following day.
+By 30 July, mobilization was completed, and the troops began to be deployed according to the war plan.
+Deployments were completed by 9 August when the troops had arrived at their designated strategic positions.
+During mobilization, Serbia raised approximately 450,000 men of three age-defined classes (or bans) called poziv, which comprised all capable men between the ages of 21 and 45.